Sick of looking for plus size wetsuits for women?

 Tips on Choosing a Plus Size Wetsuit

-Based on my years of trying on wetsuits and ending up depressed and frustrated, here are some tips on choosing a suit:
+This is where I come in.
+Based on years of hunting for wetsuits and ending up depressed and frustrated, I’ve got some tips for curvy women who want to find a wetsuit:

 - Remember that wetsuit measurements may refer to the suit and not you.
 A 3mm wetsuit might stretch 4-5 inches, a 5mm wetsuit up more like 1-2 inches.
-Buy a suit that will stretch to fit you, to ensure the right, snug fit.
+Check how suits are being described, and choose a suit that will stretch to fit you, to ensure the right, snug fit.

 - Suits with front zips are great if you need to put on a suit solo and want to relax with the suit open while you’re on the beach.
 But they’re not always great for something like paddle boarding or kayaking, where you need to pull yourself back on board.
 Front zips can get caught on the board/deck and make it difficult to get out of the water.
 They also tend to let in more water, so you’ll get cold and tired more quickly.